-Suzanne is an author, blogger, essayist, songwriter and overachiever originally from Long Island, New York.
+Suzanne is an author, retro podcaster, blogger, essayist, songwriter, and overachiever originally from Long Island, New York.
 She’s the author of Once In A Lifetime, an '80s-themed piece of feminist women's fiction; and Taco Girl, a middle grade urban contemporary novel.

 Suzanne's short fiction was nominated for a Pushcart Prize.
 She won honorable mention in the 2018 Writer's Digest Annual Writing Competition for her poem "Most of the Lights," and was a finalist in the 45th Annual New Millennium Awards.
 She was also a first place winner of Seventeen Magazine's Art and Fiction Contest.